hyosung11/Launch-School/Courses/journal.md

 19:31 Just keep drilling these small problems and talk myself through what is happening in the code.

 20:30 I need to sharpen my problem-solving skills.
 Ugh and yes!

+22:02 Wow, I've been studying nonstop since after putting the kids to bed.
+I can stop now although I want to setup the next problem before I retire for the night.